05 July 2006

 • He tells Joab (his captain) to send Bathseba's husband (Uriah) to "the forefront of the hottest battle ... that he may be smitten and die."
 In this way, David gets another wife.
 2 Sam.11:15, 17, 27 (This is the only thing he ever did wrong.
 Everything else was "right in the eyes of the Lord.")

-• He saws, hacks, and burns to death all the inhabitants of several cities.
+• He tortured or enslaved (depending on translation) the inhabitants of several cities.
 2 Sam.12:31, 1 Chr.20:1-3

 • He shows unusual restraint and "went not in unto his concubines."
 Instead, he imprisons them as a punishment for being raped by David's son, Absalom.
 2 Sam.20:3